nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/demo_apps/power_mode_switch/example_board_readme.md

 1. Connect pin 9(RX) and pin 11(TX) of J8 to a serial port adapter to enable the UART function of the AON domain.
 2. The data of power consumption is measured on JP4(VDD_BAT).

+Note: For boards with the schematic SCH-95308 REV E, ensure that SJ20 is connected to pins 2 and 3, and SJ6 is connected to pins 2 and 3.
+This configuration allows simultaneous use of LPUART and AON_UART.

 Prepare the Demo
 ===============